Best Messaging Apps for Business – Top 12

 Messaging Apps for Business To Connect with Youth – Snapchat

-With 68% of 18-29-year-olds using Snapchat, it is a great platform for businesses aiming to connect with a younger audience.
+With 68% of 18-29-year-olds using Snapchat, it is an excellent platform for businesses aiming to connect with a younger audience.
 Snapchat and Instagram have 24-hour Stories.
-You can use them to engage your audience with entertaining or informative status updates, images, and video.
+You can use them to engage your audience with entertaining or informative status updates, images, and videos.
 Furthermore, it is also possible to create time-sensitive promotions and competitions with these apps.

 Snapchat provides numerous opportunities for creative marketing, such as Adidas’ campaign to promote its 8-BIT baseball cleats.
-Partnered with AvatarLabs they created a playable game within Snapchat which also enabled users to purchase the product without leaving the app.
+Partnered with AvatarLabs, they created a playable game within Snapchat, enabling users to purchase the product without leaving the app.

 Taco Bell uses its Snapchat Stories not just to promote deals and introduce new products, but also to have fun with their audience using playful jokes and humor, such as their record-breaking filter created to promote their Cinco de Mayo products.

-This is a great use of the informal messaging app, reinforcing their friendly and approachable image.
+This great use of the informal messaging app reinforces their friendly and approachable image.

 While Snapchat does allow users to reply to your Story with private messages, the temporary nature of conversations makes it unsuitable for customer support, as users will not be able to return to your messages.